 Airport sign and marking – quick reference guide (PDF) – A handy quick reference to common signs and markings at airports.
 Be sure you know what these mean before you get into the airplane and start taxiing around!

-Where They Come From (PDF) – This article from the February 2019 issue of EAA’s Sport Aviation magazine explains that aircraft coming in to land at non-towered airports can be arriving on instrument approaches.
+Where They Come From – If you have an EAA membership, this article from the February 2019 issue of EAA’s Sport Aviation magazine explains that aircraft coming in to land at non-towered airports can be arriving on instrument approaches.
 It’s beneficial for VFR pilots to get some understanding of what this means so that we know what the instrument pilots are saying.
 This article helps with that understanding.